Anyline/mobile-ocr-documentation-anyline/source/includes/_xamarinSetupGuide.md

 ### Requirements ###

-To use the Anyline SDK for Xamarin.Android, you'll need:
+To use the Anyline SDK for Xamarin.Android you need:

-- Xamarin account (If you work with Visual Studio, you need at least a Xamarin business account.
+- A Xamarin account (If you work with Visual Studio, you need at least a Xamarin business account.
 Check out the <a href="https://xamarin.com/">Xamarin website</a> for detailed information.)
-- Android device with SDK >= 15
+- An Android device with SDK >= 17
 - Decent camera functionality (recommended: 720p and adequate auto focus)
 - Xamarin Studio or Visual Studio
 - An Anyline license which you can generate <a href="http://portal.anyline.io/">here</a> after purchasing our SDK in the <a href="https://www.anyline.io/store/">store</a>.